jaraco/zero-defect-lessons/index.md

 - Factor the code
 - Essential functionality

 Notes: What does "factor" mean?
 It's a piece of behavior, an aspect of the program.
 It may be a semantic construct like a interface or a concrete one like an object or function.
-"Essential" - what it's intended to do and not more (constraints and limits can empower)
+"Essential" - what it's intended to do and not more (constraints and limits can empower) and without repeating yourself.
+Refactoring differs from basic editing in that you use proven operations, many of which can be mechanized.

 ...

-## Tools
+## Tools & Techniques

 - Eclipse IDE
 - JetBrains/PyCharm
 - Manual
 - Consider committing each stable change

+Notes:
+  There are a host of tools and IDEs that can perform mechanized refactoring operations safely.
+One of the first I experienced was Eclipse, which could perform many refactoring operations not just on a single file, but on a whole codebase.
+Java and other strongly-typed languages are more amenable to automated refactoring tools due to the constraints those languages demand.
+JetBrains later proved with PyCharm that similar operations could be performed on the less-strongly-typed Python language and still add immense value.
+  Of course, it's possible to manually refactor code, to apply the transforms manually, taking care to apply them independently of other changes.
+I recommend commiting each refactoring operation, describing the intended change and providing a checkpoint before and after the change.

 ...